-• What happens if a policy is deployed by OM, got imported into OMi, renamed, and redeployed as part of an aspect or Management Template?
+• A policy is deployed by OM, got imported into OMi, renamed, and redeployed as part of an aspect or Management Template

 The renamed policy is deployed from OMi, in addition to the already existing policy.
 The OM policy must be removed manually.